Philippine Coast Guard Salary and Ranks 2024 | Comprehensive Guide

 Officer Candidate School

 PCG enlisted personnel who wish to become officers can apply for Officer Candidate School (OCS).
-This is a program that trains selected enlisted personnel to become officers of the PCG.
+This program trains selected enlisted personnel to become PCG officers.

 The program is highly competitive and rigorous, but successful candidates are rewarded with a commission as an officer in the PCG.